-Ambiguity arises when actual perceptions of economic states or developments do not match with the actors' positive beliefs about how "things do work."
+Ambiguity arises when actual perceptions of economic states or developments do not match with the actors' positive beliefs about how 'things do work'.
 In this state of cognitive dissonance actors may seek collective interpretations in order to check whether collective action is necessary and to equilibrate their cognitive structures.
 Many debates in cabinets or parliaments seem to arise from ambiguity.
-Examples include the heated debates in many parliaments around the world after the stock market crash in 1987.
+Examples include the heated debates in many parliaments around the world after the stock market crash in 1987 or following September 11 in 2001.